watspeed/cloud-computing-security-essentials/lab6/lab6-guide2.md

 crl_dir = $dir/crl # Where the issued crl are kept
 database = $dir/index.txt # database index file.
 # unique_subject = no # Set to ’no’ to allow creation of
                       # several certs with same subject.
 new_certs_dir = $dir/newcerts # default place for new certs.
 serial = $dir/serial # The current serial number
 ```

+We need to create several sub-directories.
+Save and exit the `myCA_openssl.cnf` file and return to the `/usr/lib/ssl` directory.
-For the `index.txt file`, simply create an empty file.
-For the `serial` file, put a single number in
+For the `index.txt` file, simply create an empty file named `index.txt`.
+For the `serial` file, create the file and put a single number in
 string format (e.g. 1000) in the file.

-Once you have set up the configuration file `openssl.cnf`, you can
-create and issue certificates.
+Now that you have set up the configuration file `myCA_openssl.cnf`, you can create and issue certificates.

+#### Certificate Authority (CA)
-**Certificate Authority (CA).** As we described before, we need to generate a self-signed certificate for our
+As we described before, we need to generate a self-signed certificate for our
 CA. This means that this CA is totally trusted, and its certificate will serve as the root certificate.
 You can
 run the following command to generate the self-signed certificate for the CA: